T&E (Tired and Emotional) - When Do I Get The Manual?

 Although they clearly need a few more English lessons, they certainly seemed to understand my rising panic last night.
 Since our heart-to-heart, they’ve been very affectionate and have stopped biting my hands (as much).
 The number of attempted escapes has decreased dramatically, and Thing 1 has let me take a photo or two.

 I’m feeling much better today.
-I have the gruesome twosome booked in for a vet visit tomorrow, I’ve made them an Instagram so as not to spam my own with pictures of their fuzzy faces, and I am no longer in imminent danger of having a meltdown.
+I have the gruesome twosome booked in for a vet visit tomorrow, I’ve made them an Instagram account so as not to spam my own with pictures of their fuzzy faces, and I am no longer in imminent danger of having a meltdown.

 Amazing what a few hours of sleep can do!